mbrochh/mbrochh-blog/content/letsencrypt.md

 `/.well-known/...` URL can be accessed.
 Note: I typically have a non-root user `django` on my servers, that's why I set the `root` directive to a folder under that user's account.
-Make sure that the folder `/home/django/www/letsencrypt` exists (by logging in as that user and creating it)
+Make sure that the folder `/home/django/www/letsencrypt/.well-known` exists (by logging in as that user and creating it).

 ```
 server {